Tottori Prefecture: Scenic Travel and Local Flavors Around Mt. Daisen and the Hino River

 Recommended points

-Sado is famous for tub boats, but Ogaki is the only place in Japan where you can experience them on a river!
-Enjoy a special time leisurely cruising in a tub boat along the pure waters of the Suimon River.
+While Sado Island is famous for its tub boats, Ogaki is the only place in Japan where you can experience them on a river!
+Enjoy a special time leisurely gliding along the pristine waters of the Suimon River in a tub boat.

-Click here for reservations and details about the Tarai Bune!
+Click here for reservations and details about the tub boat!

 This popular spring event is perfect for sightseeing, dates, and family trips.
-Why not enjoy the charm of Ogaki, the city of water, while being rocked in a tub boat?
+Why not enjoy the charm of Ogaki, the "City of Water," while gently swaying in a traditional tub boat?

 Located in the center of Nishi Mino in the western part of Gifu Prefecture, Ogaki is blessed with an abundance of groundwater, so much so that it has long been known as the "City of Water."
 Known as the birthplace of haiku poet Matsuo Basho's travelogue "The Narrow Road to the Deep North," the town is also home to Ogaki Castle, which served as the base of Ishida Mitsunari's Western Army during the Battle of Sekigahara, and Sunomata Ichiya Castle, said to have been built in one night by Toyotomi Hideyoshi.
 From late March to May, the town is home to boat rides, tub boats, and the Ogaki Festival, which was registered as a UNESCO Intangible Cultural Heritage site in 2016.